canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-19-lets-read-umineko-episode-3-part-21.md

 This puts us in... a hospital!

-{% include figure.html src='embed/umineko/ep3/341-not-white.png' alt='Background depicting a hospital bed in a curtained room with an IV drip next to it.
-The room has brown panelling and green curtains despite the narration saying: The theme of that room was a so-called "hygienic" emotionless white. ...It was a room of a certain university hospital.' %}
+{% include figure.html src='embed/umineko/ep3/341-not-white.png' alt="Background depicting a hospital bed in a curtained room with an IV drip next to it.
+The room has brown panelling and green curtains despite the narration saying: The theme of that room was a so-called 'hygienic' emotionless white. ...It was a room of a certain university hospital." %}

 Whoever is staying in this room is expected to stay there forever---and it's expensive.
 Apparently it is Eva---but she looks 'haggard and aged' to the point of unrecognisability, and stares fixedly into space.
 She has a bodyguard present, who announces...